WBG Home Page WBG Home Page

 MEMBERSHIP RENEWALS

-Once again, please renew your Griffin Society membership for 2023.
-Again, we have not raised our basic dues of $25 over the life of the organization and yet have been able to host the meetings and newsletters as well as sponsor publications and preservation projects.
-But we do need our members to renew to continue making these things possible.
+Once again, please renew your Griffin Society membership for 2025.
+We have just raised our basic dues of $35 ($30 for seniors and students).
+We do need our members to renew their membership so we can continue organizing our annual meetings and publishing newsletters as well as sponsor publications and preservation project things possible.
 Thanks so very much.
-The membership renewal form can be found here (Membership Form).
+The membership renewal form can be found here (Membership/Registration Form).
 Please return the form with your payment to the Society.

 The Walter Burley Griffin Society of America